srivastavaaditya3662-ai/News-Summarizer/README.md

-# 📰 AI News Summarizer using Azure Cognitive Services
+# 📰 AI News Summarizer

 An intelligent web application that summarizes news articles and translates them into multiple languages using Microsoft Azure Cognitive Services.